wallacebrf/Synology-to-TrueNAS/README.md

 PLEASE NOTE: I have never used Synology Photos, and I have never used Synology Drive.
 As such I am not going to be researching replacements for those apps.
 If someone wishes for me to figure out how to use a possible replacement I can try.
 However since I have no experience with Photos or Drive, I have no way of comparing functionality to determine if it is a viable replacement.
 With this said, it is my understanding that https://immich.app/ appears to be a viable replacement for Synology Photos.

-Please also note I have never used Apple products so I am not in a postion to suggest services that are compatible with Apple.
-If someone with Apple products has done things to ove from Synology to TrueNAS and I am not detailing that, please submit an issue request and I can work with you to add those details to this guide.
+Please also note I have never used Apple products so I am not in a position to suggest services that are compatible with Apple.
+If someone with Apple products has done things to over from Synology to TrueNAS and I am not detailing that, please submit an issue request and I can work with you to add those details to this guide.

 First and foremost if I wish to leave Synology I need to find replacements for all of the main Apps I am using.
 This guide will detail what I chose to replace the Synology Apps.